Meningococcal Disease

 What is meningococcal disease?

-About 375 people get the disease each year, and about 10 to 15 out of 100 people infected with meningococcal disease die.
+In the United States between 200 and 400 people get the disease each year, and about 10 to 15 out of 100 people die from it.
 Of those who survive, up to one out of five will have permanent disabilities, such as deafness, brain damage, loss of limbs, or seizures.

 What are the symptoms of meningitis?